majid-lotfian/ALD-project/Domain-Knowledge-BasedCausalModelGeneration.md

 🧩 Rules of thumb

-Use concise biochemical statements; one row = one rule.
+- Use concise biochemical statements; one row = one rule.

-For multiple causes, separate them by commas.
+- Each row = one causal relationship.

+- No commas inside cells.

+- If multiple causes influence one effect, just add multiple rows with the same effect. e.g., the last two rows both affect LPC26_0.

-For conditional cases, use plain phrases like if Sex = male.
+- For conditional cases, use plain phrases like if Sex = male.

-“Direction” controls the sign of effect; “Strength” controls magnitude.
+- “Direction” controls the sign of effect; “Strength” controls magnitude.

 ⚙️ Step 2 — Generate YAML Causal Models